Structured fillings

-The development of structured packings falls into the early sixties when the first fabric packings of type BX and CY were applied.
+The development of structured packings began in the early sixties with the application of the first fabric packings, types BX and CY.
 These packings made it possible for the first time to carry out demanding separation tasks and to separate heat-sensitive substances by distillation.
-Another milestone was the development of structured packings, e.g. of type Mellapak in the seventies by the company SULZER.
+Another milestone was the development of structured packings, such as type Mellapak, by the company SULZER in the seventies.
 Originally conceived to cover a moderate range from vacuum up to atmospheric pressure, structured packings opened up new and unforeseen perspectives in all areas of extensive heat and mass transfer.

 Laboratory and fabric filler types EX, DX / BX and CY